 Carbon Sponge is publicly accessible starting Spring/Summer 2018 at the New York Hall of Science (NYSCI) in Queens and in Spring/Summer 2019 at Pioneer Works in Brooklyn.

-I initiated this project while Designer in Residence at the New York Hall of Science (NYSCI) and in partnership with CUNY Advanced Scientific Research Center (ASRC), the Jacob Riis Settlement House at NYCHA Ravenswood, NYC Mayor’s Office of Environmental Remediation (OER) and La Casita Verde (a GreenThumb garden).
-Funders include NYSCI, Patagonia and ASRC.
+I initiated this project while Designer in Residence at NYSCI (2018-2019) and in partnership with CUNY Advanced Scientific Research Center (ASRC), the Jacob Riis Settlement House at NYCHA Ravenswood, NYC Mayor’s Office of Environmental Remediation (OER) and La Casita Verde (a GreenThumb garden).
+Funders include NYSCI, Patagonia, Brooklyn Arts Council and ASRC.

 Read New York Times article “The City’s Buried Treasure is not Under the Dirt.
 It is the Dirt” with mention of Carbon Sponge from July 25, 2018.